-Property management comes in several forms.
-You may be handling it yourself, engaging a property management firm, or actually hiring a property manager.
+Property management can be performed in several ways.
+You may be handling it yourself, engaging a property management firm, or hiring a property manager.
 Each is handled differently from a tax standpoint.
-Property management fees generally range from 7 – 20% of the gross monthly rental income depending on the type of property.
+Property management fees generally range from 7% to 20% of the gross monthly rental income depending on the type of property.

 Whether you can deduct any of your personal management depends on how you’ve structured your business.
-If your properties are owned by you personally (a sole proprietorship) it’s tricky to deduct the cost of your own management.
-However, it can be done, and the more you can substantiate your active management, the more likely you’ll be able to demonstrate your active engagement.
+If your properties are owned by you personally like a sole proprietorship, it’s tricky to deduct the cost of your own management.
+The better you substantiate your active management, the more likely you’ll be able to demonstrate your active engagement.

-If you have an entity like an LLC or corporation, there may be the possibility of the company employing you as a property manager which means your salary will be a deductible expense.
+If you have an entity like an LLC or corporation, there may be the possibility of the company employing you as a property manager, which means your salary will be a deductible expense.
 In that case, you can deduct property management software for things like marketing your property and tenant screening.

 Tax Deductions If You Engage a Property Management Firm

 Fees that you pay to a property management firm for their services are deductible.
-Be aware, though, that things like commissions for tenant placement should be noted as marketing and not management.
+Be aware, however, that things like commissions for tenant placement should be noted as marketing and not management.

 Tax Deductions If You Hire a Property Manager